cballou/SimpleSql/README.md

 SimpleSql is a wrapper around PHP's PDO and is intended to be an easy to use drop-in for your projects.
 It abstracts away the atrocities of querying by using common methods while still giving you full control of your queries.

+A number of the atrocities SimpleSql handles are:

+* Automatically retries failed queries up to 3 times
+* Automatic reconnection attempt on the MySQL `2006, mysql server has gone away` error
+* Fixing potential issues with `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` by automatically closing cursors before new calls are made

 ## Querying and Prepared Statements ##
 One of the primary benefits of using PDO is you get out of box support of prepared statements.
 This really boils down to speed and security (prevention of SQL injection).
 Other than the `query()` method, all other methods utilize